KyleRego/anki_record/README.md

 The [API Documentation](https://kylerego.github.io/anki_record_docs) is generated using SDoc from comments in the source code.
 You might notice that some public methods are intentionally omitted from this documentation.
 Although public, these methods are not intended to be used outside of the gem's implementation and should be treated as private.

 The RSpec examples are intended to provide executable documentation and may also be helpful to understand the API.
 Running the test suite with the `rspec` command will output these in a more readable way that also reflects the nesting of the RSpec examples and example groups.
-The following is an example of output from one example in `spec/anki_record/note_spec.rb`:
+This is an example of part of the output:

 ```
-AnkiRecord::Note
-  #save
+AnkiRecord::Deck#save
-    for a note that does not exist in the collection.anki21 database (custom note type, 2 card templates)
+  when the deck does not exist in the collection.anki21 database
-      should save two card records to the collection.anki21 database
+    saves the deck object's id as a key in the decks column's JSON object in the collection.anki21 database
-        with nid values equal to the id of the cards' note object's id
+    saves the deck object as a hash, as the value of the deck object's id key, in the decks hash
+    saves the deck object as a hash with the following keys: 'id', 'mod', 'name', 'usn', 'lrnToday', 'revToday', 'newToday', 'timeToday', 'collapsed', 'browserCollapsed', 'desc', 'dyn', 'conf', 'extendNew', 'extendRev'
+    saves the deck object as a hash with the deck object's id attribute as the value for the id key in the deck hash
+    saves the deck object as a hash with the deck object's last_modified_timestamp attribute as the value for the mod key in the deck hash

 ```

-The RSpec test suite files in `spec` have a mapping with the source code in `lib`.
+The RSpec test suite files in `spec` are organized similarly to the the source code in `lib`.

 <!-- ## Development